lucanicoladebiasi/ob/README.md

 The proposed data structure for the "transfer object" leaves big space to imagine the precise meaning of its properties.

-I decided to represent the "transfer object" as a `Transfer` interface where
+I decided to represent the "transfer object" as a `src/dto/Transfer.ts` interface where
 * `.sender` is sender of the transfer paying to the
 * `.receiver` of the transfer an
 * `.token.amount` in